peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static string ResolveAliasForEmail(
         string name);

-Resolves a character encoding's name to a canonical form, using rules ore suitable for email.
+Resolves a character encoding's name to a canonical form, using rules more suitable for email.

 <b>Parameters:</b>